Robin Hill is unusual amongst Amelanchiers for its pink flower buds, which gradually turn snow white as they open.

 Tiny fruits are sometimes borne over the summer, but this is not a particularly fruitful variety.

-Fill in the details below and we will let you know when Robin Hill amelanchier is back in stock.
+Fill in the form below and we will notify you when Robin Hill amelanchier are back in stock.

 Robin Hill is more vigorous than many other Amelanchiers, and can be considered a true tree, rather than a tree-like shrub.

 Amelanchiers belong to the same family as apple trees, and are susceptible to some of the same diseases, including mildew - but Robin Hill is one of the more resistant varieties.